Fitbit goes live with irregular heart rate notifications in Europe

-Since the outset, the primary goal of the Heart Study was to look for approval from the FDA for Fitbit’s photoplethysmography AFib detection algorithm.
-Now that it has secured this, the feature has started rolling out today and will continue to do so in the coming weeks.
+Since the outset, the primary goal of the Heart Study was to secure regulatory approval for Fitbit’s photoplethysmography AFib detection algorithm.
+Now that it has secured this in a number of countries, the feature is becoming more widely available.

-This is the full list of Fitbit devices that will be able to access the Irregular Heart Rhythm Notifications.
-To remind, this is for users in the United States.
-Availability in other countries is yet to be announced.
+This is the full list of Fitbit devices that are able to access the Irregular Heart Rhythm Notifications.
+On some of these this is live now, on others it will soon be enabled via a firmware update:

 - Versa Lite